shanetrimbur/thought-organizer/README.md

-# Quantum Brain
+# Thought Organizer

 A comprehensive knowledge management and project tracking system designed for creative polymaths.
-Quantum Brain helps you organize your thoughts, track projects, and maintain documentation in a seamless, integrated environment.
+Thought Organizer helps you organize your thoughts, track projects, and maintain documentation in a seamless, integrated environment.

 ## Features